May 6, 2019

 - Make sure that you are changing your air conditioner filters frequently.

-For people with allergies or asthma, it is generally recommend to change them every 3 to 4 weeks.
+For people with allergies or asthma, it is generally recommend to change them every three to four weeks.
 The filter is what catches and traps the particles from the air before they can get to the vents and be blown back out into your home.

 - Watch for water leaks and repair them ASAP to prevent mold.